This post may contain affiliate links. Please read our disclosure policy.

 How to Make Easy Healthy Egg Roll Bowl Step-by-Step

-Step 1: Assemble and Prep Your Ingredients
+Step 1: Assemble and prep your ingredients

 You will also need: a small bowl (affiliate link), a large skillet (affiliate link) with lid, and nonstick spray

-Step 2: Make the Sauce
+Step 2: Make the sauce

-To make the sauce: in a small bowl (affiliate link), combine the soy sauce, sesame oil, garlic, ginger and pepper.
+In a small bowl (affiliate link), combine the soy sauce, sesame oil, garlic, ginger and pepper.
 Mix until well blended and set aside.

 Set a large skillet (affiliate link) sprayed with nonstick spray over medium-high heat.
-Add the coleslaw mix, bean sprouts and ⅓ cup water.
-Cover and cook until the mixture has softened, 6 - 8 minutes.
+Add the coleslaw mix, bean sprouts and 1/3 cup water.
+Cover and cook until the mixture has softened, 6 – 8 minutes.

 Uncover and if needed, cook and stir until water has evaporated, 2 to 3 minutes.
 Add the sauce, shrimp, scallions and water chestnuts.
 Cook and stir until hot and well mixed, 3 to 5 minutes.